-Here you can upload an image from your PC, either by drag-and-dropping it into the menu directly or by clicking on choose an image, which opens a file menu.
+Here you can upload an image from your PC by drag-and-dropping it into the menu directly or by clicking on choose an image, which opens a file menu.

-As time goes on, our interests can change, especially the movies and TV shows we watch.
+Our interests can change as time passes, especially the movies and TV shows we watch.
 Plex also lets us delete collections that we don’t use anymore.

 Deleting a Plex collection will not affect its contents.
-The movies, music, or TV shows will still be in your library.
+The movies, music, or TV shows will remain in your library.

 The most straightforward way to delete a Plex collection is on the collection detail page.